iZettle/api-documentation/pusher-api/tutorials/create-event-subscriptions.md

 2. Check that the response returns with an HTTP status code `200 OK`.
     * If yes, the subscription is created successfully.
     * If no, update the `POST` request according to the error message.
+For more information on error messages, see [HTTP status code](../api-reference.md#createHttpStatusCode).

 3. Save the value of `signingKey` from the response.
 This is the key used to sign all requests and should be stored so that you can validate the request.